smikhalevski/doubter/README.md

 // ⮕ Shape<number | 'zero'>

 shape2.parse(2);
-// ❌ ValidationError: numberExclusiveMinValue at /: Must be greater than 3
+// ❌ ValidationError: number_gte at /: Must be greater than 3

 // 🟡 Notice that 0 doesn't satisfy the min constraint shape2.parse(0);